Initial Pectus Consultation

 Patients should be aware that treatment takes a minimum of 12 months to be effective and that success is very much dependent on the patient’s own commitment to the wearing of the brace for the hours prescribed and adhering to the exercise programme recommended.
 Compliance is key to successful treatment.

 Ideally we would like the treatment to be completed with the knowledge of your GP and or Thoracic consultant.
-Although some of our patients do not have the support from their local medical team, opinions to bracing are changing.
+Although some of our patients do not have the support from their local medical team, attitudes to bracing are changing.
 Many consultants are now aware that bracing offers a well evidenced conservative treatment for Pectus deformities.
-We will will always communicate with your local GP or consultant if you are happy with us doing that.
+We will always communicate with your local GP or consultant if you are happy with us doing that.